Registered Agent Service and Solutions

 - Economy.
 When you partner with incorporate.com, you eliminate the need to pay an employee just to wait for documents from the state.
 With us, you will be covered 24/7.
 And our rates are competitive compared to other established registered agents.

 - Discretion.
-When you have incorporate.com as your registered agent, you'll never run the risk of your customers, vendors, or neighbors seeing a process server deliver legal documents to your place of business or home.
+When you use incorporate.com for your registered agent services, you'll never run the risk of your customers, vendors, or neighbors seeing a process server deliver legal documents to your place of business or home.

 The bottom line?
-Using an experienced third party, like incorporate.com, to serve as a registered agent will give you peace of mind.
+Using an experienced third party, like incorporate.com, to serve as your agent will give you peace of mind.
 And that's priceless.